 What is Electron Volt?
 Definition and Concept

 Electron volts, like joules, are a unit of energy.
 This may sound confusing- why two?
 But think of it this way; length has two possible units- metric (metres) and imperial (inches).
 We can use either units to measure length and can switch between the two.
 The same is true of joules and electron volts.

 Concept of Electron Volt

 The concept of electron volt is very simple.
 We know the unit of power is watt.
 W = VI, where V is the voltage and I is the current.
-Now as I is current, it is nothing but rate of charge transfer.
-Therefore, instantaneous impression of power would be
+Presently as I is current, it is only rate of charge exchange.
+Therefore, quick impression of intensity would be

 Where, q(t) is the amount of charge transferred in time t.